MahirEmran/nchs-cs.github.io/idp/visualizations/curve_of_best_fit.md

 data, but is the data linearly related at all?
 This is a different, but also important question!
 This is answered by looking at the `Coefficient of Determination`.

-## Coefficient of Determination (R^<sup>2</sup>)
+### Understanding R² (Coefficient of Determination)

-R-squared $R^2$ is a statistical measure that provides an indication of how well the line of best fit (the regression line) fits the data points.
+R-squared ($R^2$) is a statistical measure that provides an indication of how well the line of best fit (the regression line) fits the data points.
 It quantifies the proportion of the variance in the dependent variable (y) that can be explained by the independent variable (x) in a linear regression model.

 The R-squared value ranges from 0 to 1.
 A value of 1 indicates that the regression line perfectly predicts the dependent variable, meaning all the data points lie exactly on the line.
 A value of 0 indicates that the regression line does not explain any of the variance in the dependent variable, and the points are scattered randomly.